cfff226/gym-final-4/README.md

 My choice of style for the website is kept simple and minimalistic throughout.
 The navigation bar takes on a basic layout, which has been tailored to the website.
 This is so it’s familiar to the user.
 The Hero Image adapts to alternate screen sizes, without distorting the image, but instead cropping the image.
 The content is kept short and informative, with a lot of focus on the images and the functionality of the website.
 The website is made responsive to accommodate three main screen sizes; mobile, tablet and desktop.
-There  are no errors of transitioning between these.

 ## Technologies Used